overlord-systems/jai-sodium/README.md

 We include libs for Windows built with vc143, so you will need to have a vc143-compiled dll next to your executable.
 You can find pre-built windows binaries and compilation instructions for other platforms [here](https://libsodium.gitbook.io/doc/installation).

 The current bindings and included C headers are for libsodium version `1.0.20`.
-If you don't plan to run `generate.jai`, feel free to remove the `include` directory, or to replace it for a specific version of libsodium.
+If you don't plan to run `generate.jai`, you can delete `generate.jai` and the `include` directory.

 ### MacOS and Linux